 The Pomodoro Technique is one of the most effective focus-building methods.
 The method was invented by Francesco Cirillo, an Italian who used a tomato-shaped timer (‘Pomodoro’ is Italian for ‘tomato’).

 The method is simple: turn a timer on and work for twenty-five minutes.
 When the timer goes, take a five-minute break.
 Then do another twenty-five minutes, then another five-minute break, and so on.
 During your ‘pomos,’ you should avoid distractions and focus exclusively on your task.
 Then, during the breaks, you should get up from your computer to rest your eyes and your mind.

 When we think about working hard, we often imagine ourselves sitting in the library for hours, working constantly.
 The reality, however, is that a few hours of focussed work is far more effective than a full day of staring at our computer screens.

 In order to get the most work done, you should actually work less!
-This is wonderful news, because it means you can get your work done and move on to other things you love, like spending time with friends, watching films, or practicing your hobbies.
+This is wonderful news because it means you can get your work done and move on to other things you love, like spending time with friends, watching films, or practising your hobbies.

 The tricky thing about the ‘less is more philosophy is that the work you do must be focused.
 It’s no use spending an hour on your laptop jumping between websites, then heading off for coffee with a friend thinking that you’ve accomplished something.
 On the other hand, if you spend that hour in focussed work, researching an essay or actively revising for your exam, then you can happily shut your laptop and enjoy that coffee, guilt-free!